mixslice/trident/README.md

 If you are on a new machine and want to use this code to bootstrap your AWS + Kubernetes cluster, here are some other prerequisites that may present a challenge.

 #### 1. GFW
 Obviously the greatest challenge of bootstrapping a kubernetes cluster in China is the GFW, which blocks almost a lot of the image sources.
 Our solution contains a public and private part.
-We have a public bucker in amazon S3: https://s3.cn-north-1.amazonaws.com.cn/kubernetes-bin which you can use to pull rkt images.
+We have a public bucket in amazon S3: https://s3.cn-north-1.amazonaws.com.cn/kubernetes-bin which you can use to pull rkt images.
 In the bucket there are:
 - flannel_v0.7.1.aci
 - hyperkube_v1.7.3_coreos.0.aci

 However for the private part, the docker images are store in ECR (also an amazon service.)
 Some required images are:
 - hyperkube_v1.7.3_coreos.0

-and then there are some images for addons.(Not required, but without them your build with create_all_addons will fail.)
+and then there are some images for addons.(Not required, but without them your build with create_all_addons will fail, which will NOT cause the build to stop, because that is after the cluster's set up)

 #### 2. Docker token refresh
-There are 2 docker token generates.
+There are 2 docker token generators.
-One is used to pull hyperkube from ecr, which is at the container level.
+One is used to pull hyperkube from ECR, which is at the container level.
 We provide a public image awscli at daocloud.io/mixslice/awscli that we use in the ansible part.

 Another is used to allow kubernetes to pull all other addons images from ecr.
 We also provide a public image ecr-dockercfg-refresh at daocloud.io/mixslice/ecr-dockercfg-refresh which is applied as an addon.